C-essential surfaces in (3-manifold, graph) pairs: Untelescoping

-\subsection{Untelescoping}

-In \cite{ST1} Scharlemann and Thompson discussed the operation of {\em untelescoping} a weakly reducible Heegaard surface for a manifold to obtain a multiple Heegaard surface (i.e., generalized Heegaard splitting).
+\begin{rmk} In place of $c(S)$, we can use any complexity function that strictly decreases when a surface is $c$-compressed or when the number of intersections between the graph and the surface is decreased.
+For example, Tomova's complexity in \cite{T1} can also be used. \end{rmk}

+\section{Untelescoping}

+We are interested in obtaining a multiple $\Gamma$-Heegaard splitting of $(M,T, \Gamma)$ with the property that every thin surface is $\Gamma$-c-incompressible.
+The following lemma will be useful and follows directly from Theorem \ref{thm:one}.

+\begin{lemma} Suppose that $\mc{H}$ is a multiple $\Gamma$-Heegaard splitting of $(M,T, \Gamma)$.
+If some component of $\mc{H}^-$ is $\Gamma$-c-compressible in $M$ then one of the following occurs: \begin{itemize}

+\item Some component of $\mc{H}^+$ is a $(T,\Gamma)$-c-weakly reducible $\Gamma$-Heegaard splitting of the component of $M - \mc{H}^-$ containing it; or \item Some component of $M - \mc{H}$ is a product compressionbody with one boundary component in $\mc{H}^-$ and the other in $\mc{H}^+$.
+The graph $T$ intersects this component in vertical arcs and vertical pods with pod handles in $T - \Gamma$. \end{itemize} \end{lemma}

+In the first case one can reduce the complexity of the splitting by c-compressing some thick surface along a pair of disjoint c-disks on opposite sides.
+This operation is called {\em untelescoping} and was first introduced by Scharlemann and Thompson in \cite{ST1} in the context of 3-manifolds.
 The concept was generalized to weakly reducible bridge surfaces for a manifold containing a properly embedded tangle in \cite{HS2} and then to $(\tau,\tau)$-c-weakly reducible $\tau$-bridge surfaces for a manifold containing a properly embedded tangle $\tau$ in \cite{T1}.
 In the following definition we extend the construction to $(T,\Gamma)$-c-weakly reducible $\Gamma$-bridge surfaces for $(M,T, \Gamma)$ where $T$ is a properly embedded graph.

-Let $H$ be a $(T,\Gamma)$-c-weakly reducible $\Gamma$-bridge splitting of $(M, T, \Gamma)$ and let $\mathcal{D}_1$ and $\mathcal{D}_2$ be collections of pairwise disjoint $(T,\Gamma)$-c-disks above and below $H$ such that $\mathcal{D}_1 \cap \mathcal{D}_2=\emptyset$.
+Let $H$ be a $(T,\Gamma)$-c-weakly reducible $\Gamma$-bridge splitting of $(M, T, \Gamma)$ and let $\mathcal{D}_1$ and $\mathcal{D}_2$ be collections of pairwise disjoint $\Gamma$-c-disks above and below $H$ such that $\mathcal{D}_1 \cap \mathcal{D}_2=\emptyset$.
 Then we can obtain a multiple $\Gamma$-bridge splitting for $(M, T)$ with one thin surface obtained from $H$ by $(T,\Gamma)$-c-compressing it along $\mathcal{D}_1\cup\mathcal{D}_2$ and two thick surfaces, obtained by $(T,\Gamma)$-c-compressing $H$ along $\mathcal{D}_1$ and $\mathcal{D}_2$ respectively.
 Although this operation is similar to the one described in \cite{T1} we include the details here with the modifications required.